QIWI-API/pull-payments-docs/_notification_en.html.md

 </aside>

 <aside class="notice">
-If the response with result code 0 ("Success") and HTTP status code 200 has not been received within 24 hours since the first request, Visa QIWI Wallet server will stop sending the requests.
+If the response with result code 0 ("Success") and HTTP status code 200 has not been received within 24 hours since the first request, QIWI Wallet server will stop sending the requests.
 The merchant would receive an email  with new invoice status code and indication on the possible technical issues on the merchant’s server side.
 </aside>

 <aside class="notice">